gravity00/DapprWire/README.md

 ## :construction: Test

-This library is focused on interacting with SQL databases and unit tests currently require a SQL Server instance to be run.
+This library is focused on interacting with SQL databases and unit tests currently require a running SQL Server instance.
 To make the setup easier, the library [Testcontainers](https://testcontainers.com/) is used so you only need Docker running on your local machine and everything should run as expected.

 ```sh